veilands/cf-learn/README.md

 # IoT Backend Service

 A serverless IoT backend service built with Cloudflare Workers.
-This service provides endpoints for device measurements and system metrics, with built-in API key authentication and rate limiting.
+This service provides endpoints for device measurements and system metrics, with built-in API key authentication, rate limiting, and intelligent caching.

 ## Features